jamesjliang/TopicGemini/README.md

 and often, require a professional human curator to relabel the extracted 'topic' terms.

-With the introduction of Large Language Models such as GPT-4 or Gemini, which are capable of incorporating semantic understanding into natural language processing, TopicGemi explores the potential of how LLMs can be leveraged to improve existing processes in Topic Modelling, making them more effective for topic extraction.
+With the introduction of Large Language Models such as GPT-4 or Gemini, which are capable of incorporating semantic understanding into natural language processing, TopicGemini explores the potential of how LLMs can be leveraged to improve existing processes in Topic Modelling, making them more effective for topic extraction.

 ## Inputs and Outputs